 Instructions

-- Preheat oven to 350F and lightly grease a 9x13 baking pan.
+- Preheat oven to 350F and line a 9-inch square baking dish with parchment paper.
 Set aside.

-- Bake brownies at 350F 18-20 minutes, or until a toothpick comes out with moist crumbs still sticking to it. (brownies will be very soft---this is ok) Cool brownies on a wire cooling rack completely before cutting into squares.
+- Bake brownies at 350F 20-25 minutes until a toothpick inserted into brownies comes out with moist crumbs sticking to it.

 Notes